Security Status

 General Travel Advice

-As there is no resident Irish Embassy in Burundi, we are limited in the help we can offer to Irish citizens in an emergency.
-However, if travellers need assistance, please contact our Embassy in Dar es Salaam in Tanzania or the Consular Assistance Unit at the Department of Foreign Affairs in Dublin on +353 1 408 2000.
+As there is no Irish Embassy in Burundi, we are limited in the help we can offer you in an emergency.
+However, if you need assistance, you can contact the Irish Embassy in Tanzania.

 Safety and Security